My1/My1-OSL/My1-OSL.md

     **have to include This License file including the Copyright notice**, located at the top of this License.
     * BUT: **My name or** the names of **any contributors** partaining to this Project **may not be used to advertise**, endorse, promote, etc. products derived from this Project **without specific prior written permission**.
+    * In Network environments, where server-side code cannot be seen directly, it would be nice, although it is not required, to show a notice that this project was used (for example on an about page)
   * Direct **Modifications** to this Project shall be released under none other than **this License**.
     * It is **recommended** to **share any Modifications** with me (to make this Project even better), but **not required**
 * This License does **not grant permission to use the trade names**,